kuno/GeoIP/README.md

 ###Data

-Befor you can use this package, you need to download or buy some data from [www.maxmind.com](http://www.maxmind.com).
+Befor you can use this package, you need to download or buy some data from [www.maxmind.com](http://www.maxmind.com/app/ip-location).

 There are two free versions data among with some commercial versions.

 For convenience, this package includes a free version of GeoIP country data file.

-You can get more detail about this on http://www.maxmind.com.

 ###Install